 Requirements for Internet Content Management Systems

 Web users do not easily divulge personal information.
-The more you know, (location, gender, age, existing customer, interactions in the past, etc.) the more personalization possibilities arise.
+The more you know (location, gender, age, interactions in the past, etc.) the more personalization possibilities arise.
 Other important target groups are search engines.

-Continuous optimization of site interactions is needed (e.g., A/B testing) in order to increase conversion rates.
+Continuous optimization of site interactions is necessary (for example, A/B testing) in order to increase conversion rates.
 There are high demands on analysis and reporting as a basis for optimization and personalization.
 Companies are desperately in search of a new kind of analytical online marketing manager who understands the business and loves to dig deep into big data.

-Social media integration, customer community (which has completely different requirements compared to internal communities), and integration of customer-relationship management (CRM) systems link interactions to existing customers and prospects.
-E-commerce is another integration, and the latest trends show the integration with (externally provided) customer targeting systems in order to even classify mostly unknown users.
+Social media integration, customer community (which has completely different requirements compared to internal communities), and integration of customer relationship management (CRM) systems link interactions to existing customers and prospects.
+E-commerce is another integration.
+The latest trends show the benefits of integrating with (externally provided) customer targeting systems in order to classify even mostly unknown users.

-Development of customized mobile apps for marketing, customer loyalty, customer service, etc. Personalization is also a big issue here in order to deliver specific content for mobile sites.
-Google's update “Mobilegeddon” pushes well designed mobile sites higher up in the ranking.
+The development of customized mobile apps for marketing, customer loyalty, customer service, etc., are all crucial.
+Personalization is also a big issue here in order to deliver specific content for mobile sites.
+Google's algorithm pushes well-designed mobile sites higher up in the ranking.

-Main target groups are a few specialized editors who regularly submit content.
-There is a high initial training effort for editors.
+A major requirement is to have a few specialized editors who regularly submit content.
+There will be a high initial training effort for editors.
 Content creation needs to be fast and extremely efficient.
-Processes are required for internal and external content production.
-Marketing and sales must work together closely, and communications decisions are dramatically accelerated, i.e., the length of time required to wait before reacting to a critical tweet.
+Processes are necessary for internal and external content production.
+Marketing and sales must work together closely.
+And communications decisions need to be made fast; for example, reacting to a critical tweet in a timely manner.

 Requirements for Intranet Content Management Systems